Foxfire342/osticket-prereqs/README.md

 </p>
 <p>
 All three extensions that need to be enabled will be back in IIS.
 Once in IIS we will need to click "Sites" on the left, then "Default Web Site" and then click osTicket.
-In the middle where it says OsTicket Home, select the PHP Manager.
+In the middle where it says osTicket Home, select the PHP Manager.
 Once your inside the
 PHP Manager go down to PHP Extensions and select "enable or disable an extension".
 Then enable php_imap.dll, php_intl.dll and php_opcache.dll from the list.
 Once the extensions are enabled be sure to refresh your osTicket Installer page to confirm that the changes went into effect.
 You should have green checks for everything except the last two extensions on the list.